 The mission of the Washington University DDRCC is to advance research on the pathophysiology of and host-environment interactions in digestive diseases.
 Tissue imaging and image analysis techniques are essential tools for visualizing the spatial relationships of different cell types, and studying cellular components in the liver and gastrointestinal tract.
 State-of-the-art histologic, immunohistochemical, tissue imaging and […]

 The goal of the core is to provide primary cells and cultured airway epithelial cell preparations from human, mouse and other species for the study of epithelial cells, lung biology and lung diseases.
 The airway epithelial cell core provides investigators with primary culture preparations of human and mouse airway epithelial cells.
-We routinely procure human tissues from […]
+We routinely procure human […]

 The Alafi Neuroimaging Laboratory offers state-of-the-art equipment and software for imaging and scanning, and is open to Hope Center investigators and others.